kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi-1/the-wonder-that-is-pi-1.md

 ![The relationship between the circle and its inscribed and circumscribed regular polygons.
 The symbol $h$ is used for the apothem in both cases.
 Note that $OD = h = r\cos\theta$ for the inscribed polygon, whereas $OC = h = r$ for the circumscribed polygon.]({attach}images/sin-theta-tan-theta.svg){#fig:sin-theta-tan-theta width=70% .modal-target}

-Imagine the mathematical fortitude of Archimedes to plough on without trigonometry or algebra to establish the value of $\pi$.
+Imagine the mathematical fortitude of Archimedes to [plough on](https://www.collinsdictionary.com/dictionary/english/plough-on)---without algebra or trigonometry or the decimal number system---to establish the value of $\pi$.

 Also, note that @tbl:variables and @fig:sin-theta-tan-theta give us these inequalities for regular $n$-gons where $\theta = \frac{180}{n}$ degrees or $\theta = \frac{\pi}{n}$ radians.
 $$